JuKu/libgdx-2d-engine/docs/custom-asset-loaders.md

 com.jukusoft.engine2d.ui.loader.UIScreenLoader
 ```

+Every line should contain only one implementation class.\
+\
-For SPI, see also: https://www.baeldung.com/java-spi
+For additional information about SPI, see also: https://www.baeldung.com/java-spi

 ## Example asset loader